Galactic Patrol (novel): Plot synopsis

-Galactic Patrol introduces Kimball Kinnison, who will be the hero of the next three books - Gray Lensman, Second Stage Lensmen and (to a lesser extent) Children of the Lens.
+Galactic Patrol introduces Kimball Kinnison, who will be the hero of the next three books – Gray Lensman, Second Stage Lensmen and, to a lesser extent, Children of the Lens.
 Kinnison and Clarissa MacDougall are the penultimates of the human breeding program the Arisians set up many eons earlier.

 The book deals with the earliest stages of Kinnison's career, starting with his graduation as a Lensman from the Patrol's academy.
 Organized pirates, known as Boskonians, have gained a great advantage with a new type of space drive, making their ships far faster than anything the Patrol can build.
 That is, with the exception of one ship, the Britannia.
-New and experimental, built to be the fastest thing in space, she has abandoned the traditional ray armament of a space ship for an offensive weapon much older - explosive artillery, fired at an opponent held in place by unbreakable tractor beams.
+New and experimental, built to be the fastest thing in space, she has abandoned the traditional ray armament of a space ship for an offensive weapon much older – explosive artillery, fired at an opponent held in place by unbreakable tractor beams.
 Her mission is to capture a Boskonian ship of the new type intact enough to get the secret of her speed (hence the artillery, which the scientists of the patrol think can damage another ship enough to disable it without destroying the information they require).
 The experimental nature of her weapon means that she would be useless to a man experienced only in using the standard weapons of the time, so she is given to the inexperienced Kinnison to command.

-Kinnison is successful in capturing a ship, but must flee the converging pirate raiders.
-Much of the first third of the book is taken up with his efforts to evade his pursuers and return the priceless information to Tellus (Earth).
+Kinnison is successful in capturing a ship, but has to flee the converging pirate raiders.
+He tries to evade his pursuers and return the priceless information to Tellus (Earth).
 In the process, Kinnison finds and frees a previously unknown, mentally enslaved race (the Velantians) from their masters (the Delgonian overlords), making valuable allies and adding a new member race to civilization.
-He also destroys several pirate ships, completely frustrates the main villain of the book "Helmuth speaking for Boskone" and deduces the location of one of the pirates' secret bases.
+He also destroys several pirate ships, completely frustrates the main villain, "Helmuth speaking for Boskone", and deduces the location of one of the pirates' secret bases.